-Stockpickr) -- There's an old saying on Wall Street that "it's a market of stocks, not a stock market."
-In large part, that's true -- single stocks often trade in directions that are divergent from the broad market; identifying them is the domain of the successful trader.
+BALTIMORE (Stockpickr) -- There's an old saying on Wall Street that "it's a market of stocks, not a stock market."
+In large part, that's true.
+Single stocks often trade in directions that are divergent from the broad market; identifying those divergences is the domain of the successful trader.

-But even with that in mind, it's a huge mistake to underplay the importance of the stock market as a whole.
+But it's a huge mistake to underplay the importance of the stock market as a whole.